Padmé: Efficiently Hiding File Sizes

 Padmé gets best of both world: its leakage is O(log(log(M)) like Next Power of Two, which is much lower than the trivial approach; additionally, its max overhead is +12% and decreasing (max +6% for a 1Mb object, max +3% for a 1Gb object).

-You are probably wondering what "a leakage of O(log(log(M))" means in practice.
+Leakage, in especially in asymptotic terms, is a bit difficult (for me) to grasp.
+Let's analyze concretly what "a leakage of O(log(log(M))" means in practice.
 Let's analyze the "size privacy" of Padmé in practice; in this experiment, we collect 57'000 object sizes from Ubuntu packages and show how unique the sizes are:

 In particular, we see than more than 80% of unpadded objects have a unique size, and when padded with the naïve constant-block-size approach (like a Tor cell), still more than 75% of the objects are uniquely identifiable only with their size.
 If you were to download one of these files over TLS, an adversary would trivially know the contents with certitude in 75% of the cases!